 When it comes to wills and trusts, many people believe they must choose between a will or a trust.
 In reality, most families need both.
 Each serves a different purpose, and together they create a complete plan that:

-• Protects you while you’re alive
+• Immediate protection for you while you’re alive

 • Protects your loved ones after you’re gone